 Loading...

-The local settling rate of algae represents the net removal of algae due to settling.
-The user defines the local settling rate of algae at 20C.
-The settling rate is adjusted to the local water temperature using the relationship:
+The local respiration or death rate of algae represents the net effect of three processes: the endogenous respiration of algae, the conversion of algal phosphorus to organic phosphorus, and the conversion of algal nitrogen to organic nitrogen.
+The user defines the local respiration rate of algae at 20Β°C. The respiration rate is adjusted to the local water temperature using the relationship:

-where is the local settling rate of algae (m/day or m/hr), is the local algal settling rate at 20C (m/day or m/hr), and is the average water temperature for the day or hour (C).
+where Οaβ is the local respiration rate of algae (dayβ1 or hrβ1), Οa,20β is the local algal respiration rate at 20Β°C (dayβ1 or hrβ1), and Twaterβ is the average water temperature for the day or hour (Β°C).

 The multiplicative option multiplies the growth factors for light, nitrogen and phosphorus together to determine their net effect on the local algal growth rate.
 This option has its biological basis in the mutiplicative effects of enzymatic processes involved in photosynthesis:

-where is the local specific algal growth rate at 20°C (day or hr), is the maximum specific algal growth rate (day or hr), is the algal growth attenuation factor for light, is the algal growth limitation factor for nitrogen, and is the algal growth limitation factor for phosphorus.
+where ΞΌa,20β is the local specific algal growth rate at 20Β°C (dayβ1 or hrβ1), ΞΌmaxβ is the maximum specific algal growth rate (dayβ1 or hrβ1), FL is the algal growth attenuation factor for light, is the algal growth limitation factor for nitrogen, and is the algal growth limitation factor for phosphorus.
 The maximum specific algal growth rate is specified by the user.

 The limiting nutrient option calculates the local algal growth rate as limited by light and either nitrogen or phosphorus.
 The nutrient/light effects are multiplicative, but the nutrient/nutrient effects are alternate.